China - Cartels

 This article reviews these key developments in cartel enforcement in China and discusses the significance of these developments for businesses.
-The article begins by outlining the agencies’ positions on key substantive issues in the context of important enforcement cases and the draft enforcement guidelines.
-The article then highlights procedural developments that have allowed regulators to investigate and prosecute violations more effectively, while noting some areas where further development is required.
+The article begins by outlining the authorities’ positions on key substantive issues in the context of important enforcement cases and the draft enforcement guidelines.
+The article then highlights the procedural developments that have allowed regulators to investigate and prosecute violations more effectively, while noting some areas where further development is required.
 Finally, the article extrapolates from the review some relevant enforcement trends and discusses the implications for companies operating in China.

-Horizontal agreements – particularly traditional hard-core cartel agreements – have been an enforcement priority for both the NDRC and the SAIC since the AML came into effect.
-So far, these horizontal agreements have accounted for a majority of the agencies’ enforcement actions.
+Horizontal agreements – particularly traditional hardcore cartel agreements – have been an enforcement priority for both the NDRC and the SAIC since the AML came into effect.
+So far, these horizontal agreements have accounted for a majority of the authorities’ enforcement actions.
 While the enforcement of horizontal agreements traditionally focused on local violations by domestic private companies, enforcement in this area is becoming increasingly active in also targeting multinational and state-owned companies.

 Article 15 contains a non-exhaustive list of circumstances in which a monopoly agreement may be exempted, specifically where the challenged agreement is concluded for:

 - improving technology, or researching and developing new products;

 - improving product quality, reducing costs, enhancing efficiency, harmonising product specifications and standards, or dividing work based on specialisation;

 - enhancing the competitiveness of small- and medium-sized enterprises;

 - serving social public interests such as energy saving, environmental protection and disaster relief;

 - alleviating decreases in sales or cuts in production overcapacity in periods of economic downturn; or